 The value of the net assets of each Sub-Fund will be determined as at each Valuation Point in accordance with the Trust Deed.
+The Net Asset Value of a Sub-Fund shall be calculated by valuing the assets of such Sub-Fund in accordance with the provisions of the Trust Deed and deducting the liabilities attributable to such Sub-Fund in accordance with the provisions of the Trust Deed.
 The Trust Deed provides (inter alia) that:-